Eco-989: Agulhas Bank

 - Elwen, S. H.; Gridley, T.; Roux, J.-P.; Best, P. B.; Smale, M.J.
 (2013).
 "Records of kogiid whales in Namibia, including the first record of the dwarf sperm whale (Kogia sima)" (PDF).
 Marine Biodiversity Records.
 6 (e45).
 Bibcode:2013MBdR....6E..45E. doi:10.1017/S1755267213000213. hdl:2263/42483.
 Retrieved 8 February 2015.

 - Foote, A. D.; Morin, P. A.; Durban, J. W.; Willerslev, E.; Orlando, L.; Gilbert, T. P. (2011).
 "Out of the Pacific and Back Again: Insights into the Matrilineal History of Pacific Killer Whale Ecotypes" (PDF).
-PLOS ONE.
+PLOS One.
 6 (9): e24980.
 Bibcode:2011PLoSO...624980F. doi:10.1371/journal.pone.0024980.
 PMC 3176785.
 PMID 21949818.
 Retrieved 26 March 2015.

 - Franzese, A. M.; Goldstein, S. L.; Skrivanek, A. L. (2012).
 "Assessing the role of the Subtropical Front in regulating Agulhas leakage at the Last Glacial Termination" (PDF).
 American Geophysical Union Chapman Conference.
 Retrieved 15 February 2015.